 One of the most widely used technologies for application development is Java.
 Java supports tens of thousands of corporate applications, and millions of individuals use it regularly.
 All Java application developers are interested in its performance because making an application quick is just as essential as creating it functional.
+Here we will be discussing java performance problems.
 Experts divide fundamental performance concerns into three categories.

 Top 3 Categories of Java Application Performance Problems

 Because the database is the foundation of an application’s functionality, it is also the source of most performance issues.

 Problem #1: Persistence configuration